 Contents

-How to make Seafood Soup?
+How to Make Seafood Soup

 Like any dish of this kind, when preparing seafood soup, you can use whatever seafood you have available and even add pieces of fish, always taking advantage of the rich diversity of Chilean coasts.

-Preparation: 20 minutes
+Prep Time: 20 minutes

-Cooking: 20 minutes
+Cook Time: 20 minutes

-Servings: 4 people
+Servings: 4

 Ingredients